AlexLike/FlexStudio/README.md

 **Q3) <br> Performance:** How successful do you think you were in accomplishing the goals of the task set by us, i.e. matching our cartoon in different aspect ratios?
 How satisfied were with your performance in accomplishing these goals?

 **Q4) <br> Effort:**
-How hard did you have to work (mentally or physically) to accomplish your level of performance)?
+How hard did you have to work (mentally or physically) to accomplish your level of performance?

 **Q5) <br> Frustration Level:**
  How insecure, discouraged, irritated, stressed or annoyed versus secure, gratified, content, relaxed and complacent did you feel during the task?